Roland09/TerrainTools3Mixer/README.md

 ## The Idea

 Unity created and provided various tools for terrain manipulation for free.
 When I studied them I figured that it would make sense to combine them.
-So I tried and implemented a quick tool which combines varions Terrain Tools in 1 paint stroke.
+So I tried and implemented a quick tool which combines various Terrain Tools in 1 paint stroke.

-So the basic idea is this:

-Have multiple brushes overlapping, e. g.:
+So the basic idea is to have multiple brushes overlapping, e. g.:

 * inner brush: texture tool
 * middle brush: path tool